awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + The minimum SSL/TLS protocol that CloudFront uses to communicate with viewers\.
 + The ciphers that CloudFront can use to encrypt the content that it returns to viewers\.

-For more information about the security policies, including the protocols and ciphers that each one includes, see [Supported Protocols and Ciphers Between Viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md#secure-connections-supported-ciphers)\.
+For more information about the security policies, including the protocols and ciphers that each one includes, see [Supported protocols and ciphers between viewers and CloudFront](secure-connections-supported-viewer-protocols-ciphers.md)\.

 The security policies that are available depend on the values that you specify for **SSL Certificate** and **Custom SSL Client Support** \(known as `CloudFrontDefaultCertificate` and `SSLSupportMethod` in the CloudFront API\):
 + When **SSL Certificate** is **Default CloudFront Certificate \(\*\.cloudfront\.net\)** \(when `CloudFrontDefaultCertificate` is `true` in the API\), CloudFront automatically sets the security policy to TLSv1\.